adityasingh3007/Gesture-Controlled-Wireless-Game-Controller/README.md

 + Asphalt, Star Defender, Motor racing game can be played using these codes.
 ````
 NOTE: Basic objective of the prototype has been achived.
 Now this need a
       little bit of modification to make it as much as user freindly as we can.
 ````
-## Things to be Done
-+ In NEC protocol we have the address to target which TSOP module we want to send the data.
-So to prevent interference of different IR Signals with different TSOP, we have to make atleast 90(this will varry as per the number of registrations) different address (*8-bit binary form*).

 ## Components to be Used:
 + Arduino UNO